JhanaviAbrol/smart-api-monitor/README.md

-# MonitorIQ —  Full-Stack Project
+# MonitorIQ - An API Monitoring System

 A simple, beginner-friendly version of MonitorIQ with a real backend and frontend talking to each other.
 No Docker, no database server to install -